 A course in which quantitative and instrumental techniques of chemical analysis are combined.
 Emphasis will be on developing analytical skills.
-Credits: 4
+3 Theory 1 Lab.
+Lab fee.

-Lab Hours: 3 Lecture Hours: 3 Prerequisites: CHEM 112 with grade of C- or higher Semester Offered: Fall, even years
+Credits: 4 Lab Hours: 3 Lecture Hours: 3 Prerequisites: CHEM 112 with grade of C- or higher Semester Offered: Fall, even years